nakabonne/netsurfer/README.md

 # netsurfer

-netsurfer is a very light scraping framework
+netsurfer is a very lightweight scraping framework

 # What can be done